jtsylve/yatlib/include/yatlib/README.md

 `yat::to_underlying` provides an implementation of the proposed `std::to_underlying` from [P1682R0](https://wg21.link/P1682R0).

-It converts an enumeration to it's underlying type.
+It converts an enumeration to its underlying type.

 ## variant.hpp